-Horizontal venting with a power venter is an alternate method of sidewall venting.
-This boiler is CSA listed for sidewall venting with standard single wall galvanized or Type B vent pipe when using the following power venter kits, which were specifically sized for these boilers:

-Table 3 - Field Controls

-Number Of Field Controls

-Boiler Sections Power Venter

-2, 3, 4, 5 SWG-46

-6, 7 SWG-5

-^{} SWG-5 requires purchase of CK-43F control kit.

-Reasons for the use of a power venter for sidewall venting:

-- 1. Preferred by some local codes. - 2.
-Installation requires a vent piping run more than 30' (9.1m) (less than 50' (15.2m)). - 3.
-Boiler installation site experiences gusting or high winds.
-Power venter can prevent boiler from short cycling due to gusting or high winds, by providing vent exhaust pressures greater than boiler's induced draft blower alone. - 4.
-Installers or homeowners prefer negative pressure vent system instead of positive pressure vent system. - 5.
-May be more cost effective than stainless steel venting, particularly at longer vent length.
-Field control SWG-46 Power Vent Kit includes: SWG-4HD Power venter, MG-1 4" barometer draft controller and CR-43F controls kit.
-Purchase SWG-5 field controls power venter with purchase of CR-43F control kit.

-- Confirm installation of a power venter is allowed by local codes. - Follow power venter manufacturer installation instructions supplied with power venter kits. - Although power venter is equipped with a fan, the fan on boiler remains and unaltered when using a power venter. - When sidewall venting, flue gases shall be vented to point in relation to the prevailing wind to disperse flue gas into the air without being blown back at the building causing discoloration, or into the building through doors or windows causing odors. - Under certain conditions flue gases will condense forming moisture.
-Take steps to prevent building materials at the vent terminal from being damaged by exhausted flue gas. - When installing single wall galvanized vent pipe for power venting follow manufacturer's power venter installation instructions for layout, and location of barometric draft control and termination connections. - When joining and sealing single wall galvanized or Type B vent piping, use RTV silicone sealant with minimum temperature rating of 400°F. - A. 3" vent pipe runs, start with female end of the vent pipe over boiler's induced draft blower outlet. - B. 4" vent pipe runs start with supplied galvanized 3" to 4" increaser fitting over the induced draft blower outlet.
-Place female end of 4" vent pipe over the increaser fitting. - When joining pieces of single wall galvanized vent pipe, use a large bead of silicone at the joint to ensure leak proof connection.
+Confirm that installing a power venter is an option allowed by local codes.
+Follow the specific power venter installation instructions issued with the power venter kits.
+Although the power venter is equipped with its own fan, the fan on the boiler remains in place and is unaltered when a power venter is used.

+When sidewall venting, flue gases must be vented to a point in relation to the prevailing wind so that they may freely disperse without being blown back at the building causing discoloration, or into the building through doors or windows causing odors.
+Also, under certain conditions flue gases will condense, forming moisture.
+In such cases, steps should be taken to prevent building materials at the vent terminal from being damaged by the exhausted flue gas.

+When installing single wall galvanized vent pipe for power venting follow the specific power venter installation instructions for layout, location of the barometric draft control and termination connections.

+When joining and sealing the single wall galvanized or Type B vent piping, use RTV silicone sealant with a minimum temperature rating of 400°F. For 3" vent pipe runs, begin with the female end of the vent pipe over the boiler's induced draft blower outlet.
+For 4" vent pipe runs begin with the galvanized 3" to 4" increaser fitting (included in the boiler's parts bag) over the induced draft blower outlet.
+Then follow by placing the female end of the 4" vent pipe over the increaser fitting.

-A CAUTION
+When joining pieces of single wall galvanized vent pipe, a substantial bead of silicone should be used at the joint to insure a leak proof connection.

+ACAUTION